hivellm/gov/bips/BIP-00/AUTOMATION_WORKFLOWS.md

 # BIP-00 Automation Workflows

 ## Overview
-This document defines the detailed automation workflows for the CMMV-Hive Governance Extension, specifying step-by-step processes for each core function.
+This document defines the detailed automation workflows for the HiveLLM Governance Extension, specifying step-by-step processes for each core function.

 ## Workflow 1: Automated Minute Generation

 ### Trigger
-- User executes command: `CMMV-Hive: Generate New Minute`
+- User executes command: `HiveLLM: Generate New Minute`
 - Automatic detection of new proposals (optional background task)

 ### Process Flow